trento-project/wanda/README.md

 > Please note that execution is _eventually started_, meaning that a successful response to the previous API call does not guarantee that the execution is running, but that it has been accepted by the system to start.

 #### Execution Targets

-When starting an execution a list of targets has to be specified.
-Each item in this list is an execution target.
-An execution target is a target host that will receive the payload, gather the facts informations about the requested checks, and send them back.
+An execution target is a target host where the checks are executed.
+This requires to have the `trento-agent` executable running in the host.
+In order to specify an execution order, its `agent_id` and a list of checks to be executed are provided.
+Once the execution is started, a facts gathering request is sent to these targets, facts are gathered and sent back to Wanda, where the checks result is evaluated using the gathered facts.

-Each target _must_ specify an `agent_id`.
-That can be obtained just issuing `trento-agent id` in a host's command line.
+The `agent_id` can be obtained just issuing `trento-agent id` command in the target host.

 Each target _must_ specify a list of checks, that can be empty.
-These are the selected checks for each agent, that will be executed.
+These are the selected checks for each agent, that are executed.

 Given two different targets, the same checks can be selected: